Go for a Wine Picnic at these Rhode Island Vineyards

 Vineyard: The family-operated vineyard, Diamond Hill Vineyards, has had forty years to perfect its pinot noir, but because of the long fermenting process, the winemakers had to find ways to satisfy their customers while they were waiting.
 As a result, they’ve been using other fruits to make additional wines, including apples, cranberries, peaches and blueberries.
 The gardens and verandas are the perfect place to sip some wine and enjoy a fresh bite to eat.

 Picnic Supplies: If you’re heading over to Diamond Hill, stop by Phantom Farms on your way there.
-You could simply browse through the farm stand filled with warm baked goods and freshly picked produce, or you could get the freshest fruits and veggies by picking your own in the field.
+You could simply browse through the farm stand filled with freshly picked produce and warm baked goods (pumpkin roll, anyone?).

-Vineyard: Since the mid-nineteenth century, Greenvale Vineyards has been described as “a small producer of exceptional wines.”
+Vineyard: Greenvale Vineyards has been described as “a small producer of exceptional wines.”
 Its twenty-seven acres of vineyards produce a variety of wines both red and white.
-Pack a picnic and head over to Greenvale on a Saturday night when the jazz is always playing.
+Pack a picnic and head over to this scenic spot.

-Vineyard: Of the newest vineyards in Rhode Island, Nickle Creek Vineyard brings a fresh taste to winemaking.
+Vineyard: Nickle Creek Vineyard brings a fresh taste to winemaking.
 The winemakers planted their vineyard in 2007 and began selling their first batches in 2012.
-They currently carry fifteen types of wine and want you to taste and enjoy each and every one.
-They also want you to love the land they plant on as much as they do, so bring a lunch or some snacks and wander around.
+They carry fifteen types of wine, so sip and wander around the beautiful grounds.
 You might even cross paths with one of their rescue wine dogs!

-Vineyard: Verde Vineyards‘ four award-winning wines are worth the trip to Johnston.
+Vineyard: Verde Vineyards‘ award-winning wines are worth the trip to Johnston.
 During production, the winemakers strive to use some of the most sustainable farming techniques.
-They have thoroughly studied all of their wine types and can give recommendations for which foods to prepare to accompany each bottle.
-So, before you pack that lunch, take a look at their website and get a better idea of what to bring.
+They also can give recommendations for which foods to prepare to accompany each bottle.
+So, before you pack that lunch, take a look at the website and get a better idea of what to bring.

 Ragged Island Brewery: The Hip Kid on the Block in Portsmouth